Ristosano home Foods and Services for Dysphagia.

 IDDSI Funnel

-Professional tool for checking the correct consistency of food according to IDDSI standards.
+Professional tool for verifying the proper texture of foods according to IDDSI standards.

 https://ristosanohome.com/prodotto/funnel-iddsi/

-Breakfast can be a critical time for those who have difficulty swallowing.
-Ristosano Home offers breakfasts that are already calibrated and safe.
+Breakfast can be a challenging time for those who have difficulty swallowing.
+Ristosano Home pre-portioned, safe breakfast options.

 Tea and cookies